Fluctuation Correction and Global Solutions for the Stochastic Shigesada-Kawasaki-Teramoto System via Entropy-Based Regularization: Introduction

 \section{Introduction}

 In their seminal work \cite{SKT79}, Shigesada, Kawasaki, and Teramoto (SKT) introduced a deterministic cross-diffusion system for two competing species, designed to model segregation dynamics in population interactions.
-Building on the recent derivation of the SKT model from an interacting particle system \cite{chen_holzinger_2021_rigorous_SKT}, we incorporate a noise term that accounts for fluctuations of the particle system around its mean-field limit, following the principles of fluctuating hydrodynamics.
-This extension leads to the stochastic system for $n$ species, where $u_i$ represents the population density of the $i$th species:
+The deterministic SKT system generalizes, for an arbitrary number $n$ of species, to